Author: Asfiya Rahman

 Sports has always been my passion; anything about it excites me a lot.
 The good thing about HBB is that they encourage different genres (other than romantic fiction).
 It does not matter which sport is involved but the adrenaline rush is what matters the most.

-‘Wildcard’ is about a player’s endeavour to become the champion, a lover’s quest to fulfil the vows of marriage, a father’s struggle to live for his child and a man’s ‘fight tooth and nail’ attitude.
-Karan has the blend of all these personalities and his character shines.
+‘Wildcard’ is about a player’s endeavour to become the champion, a lover’s quest to fulfill the vows of marriage, a father’s struggle to live for his child and a man’s ‘fight tooth and nail’ attitude.
+Karan has the blend of all these qualities and his character shines.
 Balancing his character is the character of Roshni.
 With an impressive tone and easy to understand language, the story flows smoothly at a convenient pace.
-However, the only drawback is the numerous typos.
+However, the only drawback is the presence of numerous typos.